peetw/foundation_postgres/sql_tuning.md

 command.
 Different types include B-tree (default), Hash, GiST, GIN, BRIN (PG 9.5+).

+An index can be defined on more than one column (B-tree, GiST, GIN only).
+Multi-column indexes are expensive and can only used when both columns are used in a ``WHERE...AND...`` clause.
+Example:

+    CREATE INDEX name ON table (column1, column2);

 You can adjust the ordering of a B-tree index by including the options ASC, DESC, NULLS FIRST and/or NULLS LAST.
 This may save time on sorting.

-Indexes can also be used to enforce uniqueness (on B-tree).
+Indexes can also be used to enforce uniqueness (B-tree only).
 Postgres automatically creates a unique index when a unique constraint or primary key is defined for a table.
 Example:

     CREATE UNIQUE INDEX name ON table (column1, [, column2]);

-An index can be created on a computed value from the table column values.
+An expression index can be created on a computed value from the table column values.
 These are expensive to maintain.
 They are useful when retrieval speed is more important than insert or update speed.
 Example:

     CREATE INDEX name ON table (lower(column1));